 At first, I couldn't decide what is right or better.
 I had a feeling that using operators is not beneficial at all.
 I thought that using the operator will introduce more issues in handling the Elasticsearch cluster in production.
 Also, if you check the stars of the above repository compared to Elasticsearch operator, you will see that people are still using stateful set more than this operator.
 Or, they don't like the idea of operators.

 "An Operator represents human operational knowledge in software to reliably manage an application."

 The operator can do things that are not available with the stateful set.
 It utilizes different Kubernetes resources in the background to do things in more automated fashion and adds some additional features:

 - S3 snapshots of indexes

-- Automatic TLS - secrets are automatically generated by the operator
+- Automatic TLS - the operator automatically generates secrets

 - Spread loads across zones

 - Support for Kibana and Cerebro